 2.2.
-What have you learnt over the past year?
-(300 words max)
+What other learning have you gathered?
+(250 words max)

-Please tell us what you have learnt over the past year.
+Please tell us what else you have learned over the past year.
 This could be related to:

-- The types of changes (expected or unexpected) emerging from your work or how those changes are happening - lessons about your project's approach - lessons about practical issues of project planning, management or processes
+- The types of changes (expected or unexpected) emerging from your work or how those changes are happening - lessons about your project's approach

+• lessons about practical issues of project planning, management or processes